lansolo99/lansolo.dev/content/posts/the-giskard-hub.md

 As for evaluations, a global score is set, with a breakdown by categories.
 The user can investigate every attacks set in details to take action, and eventually send some relevant conversations to feed a dataset.

 It gives users immediate feedback on the agent's security posture.
-Check a [quick overview here](https://vimeo.com/manage/videos/1165952849/1deeb78d14).
+Check a quick overview:

+<div class="vimeo-embed-wrapper" style="position:relative;padding-bottom:56.25%;height:0;overflow:hidden;margin:2rem 0"><iframe src="https://player.vimeo.com/video/1165952849?h=1deeb78d14" style="position:absolute;top:0;left:0;width:100%;height:100%;border:0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe></div>

 ## The hub stack